Technical Advisory

 Strategic Perspective

-From a long-term standpoint, autonomous save-a-customer workflows should be treated as a platform capability rather than a project artifact.
+Viewed through a strategic lens, autonomous save-a-customer workflows should become a platform capability rather than a project artifact.
 This requires deliberate architectural choices, organizational alignment, and ongoing maturation in governance, reliability, and modernization.

 Platform-oriented approach and modularity

-Adopt a platform mindset that exposes a stable, reusable core for perception, reasoning, and action.
-Modular components—signal ingestion, feature store, policy engine, workflow orchestrator, and channel adapters—should be designed for plug-and-play replacement as requirements evolve or as new capabilities emerge.
-A platformized approach enables consistent governance, easier maintenance, and faster onboarding of new retention use cases.
+Adopt a platform mindset that exposes a stable core for perception, reasoning, and action.
+Modular components—signal ingestion, feature store, policy engine, workflow orchestrator, and channel adapters—should be designed for plug-and-play replacement as requirements evolve.
+A platformed approach enables consistent governance, easier maintenance, and faster onboarding of new retention use cases.

 • Clear boundaries between data, decision logic, and execution